 \begin{itemize} \item \textit{Loss of data/invalid data}: For cost-saving, some wireless transmission modules in BMS or vehicles usually use less reliable networks such as 3G or even 2G.
-Due to network issues, loss of data or invalid data is common.
+Due to network issues, loss of data and invalid data are common.
 As depicted in Fig.~\ref{data_issue}, it may happen just intermittently or for an extended period.
 Data is also not available when the vehicle is shut down.
 Model-based approaches, such as Kalman filters and recurrent-neural networks, have internal states that rely on continuous data input.
-They may tolerate intermittent data loss, but long-term data loss will cause the model to lose track and give inaccurate results. \item \textit{Asynchronous data}: Because of communication or sensor issues, one or several signals may be sampled with some time-delay.
-Residual-based methods, which evaluate all signals at the exact moment, is likely to generate false positive with asynchronous data. \item \textit{Battery aging}: As the battery ages and deteriorates, the thermal and cell voltage measurement will deviate from their nominal range.
+They may tolerate intermittent data loss, but long-term data loss will cause the model to lose track and give inaccurate results. \item \textit{Asynchronous data}: Because of communication or sensor issues, one or several signals may be sampled with some time delay.
+Residual-based methods, which evaluate all signals simultaneously, are likely to generate false positives with asynchronous data. \item \textit{Battery aging}: As the battery ages and deteriorates, the thermal and cell voltage measurement will deviate from their nominal range.
 Both residual and model-based method needs to adjust the threshold and parameters for them to work correctly.
-However, estimating the battery's state-of-health (SOH) itself is a challenging task\cite{Nuhic2013}. \item \textit{Environment variations}: The environment variations, such as different geo-locations, sensor locations, and seasonal temperature changes, cause similar difficulties as battery aging.
-But they are more hard to be factored in the model. \item \textit{Lack of training data}: Electric vehicle and energy storage systems have different configurations.
+However, estimating the battery's state of health (SOH) itself is a challenging task \cite{Nuhic2013}. \item \textit{Environment variations}: The environment variations, such as different geo-locations, sensor locations, and seasonal temperature changes, cause similar difficulties as battery aging.
+But they are harder to be factored in the model. \item \textit{Lack of training data}: Electric vehicle and energy storage systems have different configurations.
 It is challenging to train the model so that it can adequately identify anomalies for all configurations.
 A tailored model is more accurate but is challenging to implement.
 Besides, labeled data may not be available for some configurations. \end{itemize}